hamlet-io/docs/docs/getting-started/aws-serverless/deploy-container/hamlet-hello-api.md

 - *service* which uses a container orchestrator (kubernetes, AWS ECS etc.) to ensure the container is always running
 - *task* which run on demand, complete a specific task and then exit.

-This is an API which needs to be available all the time, so we will make the type of this component a service.
+This is an API which needs to be available all the time, so we will use the service component.

-Hamlet provides a library of standard component types which are designed to work with other components and deploy to multiple cloud providers.
-You can also provide your own component types and define their deployment to other providers as well.
+hamlet provides a library of standard component types which are designed to work with other components and deploy to multiple cloud providers.
+You can also provide your own component types and define their deployment to other providers.
 Each component type has its own configuration that defines how this component should behave.
-Memory and cpu allocation, exposed network ports and connections to load balancers are all parts of the component configuration
+Memory and CPU allocation, exposed network ports and connections to load balancers are all parts of the component configuration.

 ## API Deployment

-Now we are going to deploy the service into our existing solution
+Now we are going to deploy the service into our existing solution.

 :::info
-If you haven't already, create a CMDB using the [create CMDB guide](../../create-cmdb.md) When we talk about the CMDB it will be based on the naming used in the setup guide
+If you haven't already, create a CMDB using the [create CMDB guide](../../create-cmdb.md)
 :::

-1. Change into the integration default segment directory to set the context
+1. Change into the integration default segment directory to set the context.

     ```bash
     # Make sure we are in our CMDB